arcweb/arcwell/README.md

 It is possible to define detailed and complex parameters for facts using this set of configuration options.

-### Data API: Inserting and Querying Data
+### Data API: Inserting Data

-#### Inserting
+When adding dimensions to an object, you must supply all "isRequired" fields

-* When adding dimensions to an object, you must supply all "isRequired" fields Example Insert:
+Example Insert:

 `POST /api/v1/data/insert`